 By default, Paginal Mode is enabled in data view with 1000 records per page, so only 1000 records are displayed at once.

-To refresh data, click the Refresh command in the dbForge Data menu (for Data view), the context menu, or on the toolbar.
-To abort too long refresh operation, click the Stop Refresh command in the dbForge Data menu (for Data view) or on the toolbar.
+To refresh data, click the Refresh command in the Data menu (for Data view), the shortcut menu, or on the toolbar.
+To abort too long refresh operation, click the Stop Refresh command on the Data menu (for Data view) or on the toolbar.

 Grid rows’ background and foreground colors can be set.
 You can set them separately for odd and even rows, focused row, selected rows, focused cell, group rows.

-You can also export data from the grid, using the Export Data button on the toolbar or selecting a corresponding option from the context menu.
+You can also export data from the grid, using the Export Data button on the toolbar or selecting a corresponding option from the shortcut menu.